QuickBooks Blog

 Need help with overtime laws?
 Take a look at our state-by-state guide on overtime laws.

-Is a 9/80 schedule a good fit for your business?
+When to consider a 9/80 schedule for your business

 A 9/80 schedule isn’t recommended for every business.
 To find out if it’s a good fit for your organization, here are a few considerations to keep in mind:

-• Is your team interested in an alternative schedule?
+• Team interest.
 Not all employees want a fluctuating work schedule like the 9/80.
 It’s important to gather their thoughts and opinions before making this significant change.

-• Do you have the resources?
+• Available resources.
 If your resources are limited, you may run into some issues with a 9/80 schedule.
 This includes not having enough funds to cover overtime expenses or employees for optimal shift coverage.

-• How does your business operate?
+• Business operations.
 You need to focus on both your current business operations and what you expect the future to hold as well.
 Is the 9/80 schedule scalable for your business?

 If you’re still unsure about implementing a 9/80 schedule at your company, you can do a trial run.
 Try it out with your team for a month and see how they like it.